RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 2.md

 Brun tried to calm herself, to let go of her fury and smother her revulsion.

 Was this just something only she disliked?
 Was she the weird one for getting upset over this?
-She couldn't talk to Dee about this, she was afraid how she'd act.
+She couldn't talk to Dee about this, she was afraid how she'd act or what she'd say.
 She couldn't talk to Trouble about it, she knew they'd had bad intimate experiences in the past, that much was as clear as the marks on their skin.

 She just felt trapped and alone.